 Imaging CoE researchers also study epithelial cells that form a physical, chemical and immunological barrier on tissue surfaces (skin, lungs, GI tract, organs, blood vessels) exposed to the environment.
 These cells are the first point of contact with infectious organisms and environmental stress.

 Collectively, these cells monitor changes to tissues and maintain them in a healthy state, quickly identifying threats and eliminating them along with damaged cells.

 PROF. DAVID FAIRLIE

-We are developing and deploying chemical probes and imaging approaches to study innate and innate-like immune cells and their properties.
-These studies are helping us to understand the molecular basis of innate immune cell mediated defence, how tissues function and repair, and how threats can be combatted with new kinds of drugs that target proteins on innate immune cells and related cancer cells.
+The group studies innate and innate-like immune cells and their responses to biological and chemical agents that cause inflammation.
+These studies are helping us to understand the molecular basis of innate immune-mediated defence, how tissues function and repair, and how threats can be combatted with new kinds of drugs that target proteins on innate immune cells and related cancer cells.

-The Imaging CoE is studying the different responses of innate immune cells to infectious and non-infectious stimuli, as well as their roles in cancer, metabolic and inflammatory disease.
+The Imaging CoE is imaging molecular events underlying the different responses of innate immune cells to infectious and non-infectious stimuli, as well as their roles in cancer, metabolic and inflammatory disease.

 - Image the motility and migration of innate immune cells and cancer cells in vitro and in vivo.

 - Discover, map and selectively block signalling pathways that mediate innate immunity.